x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/remote-wipe.md

 > [!CAUTION]
 > Exchange ActiveSync v16.1 and later supports two different remote wipe processes: A "Wipe Data" remote wipe and also an "Account Only Remote Wipe Device" remote wipe.
 There are important differences between how Outlook responds and how native mail apps on iOS and Android respond to these different wipe commands.
 >
-> Outlook for iOS and Outlook for Android support only the "Wipe Data" command, which wipes data within Outlook and does not wipe any other data from the device.
+> Outlook for iOS and Outlook for Android support only the "Wipe Data" command, which wipes only data within Outlook.
+The Outlook app will reset and all Outlook email, calendar, contacts, and files data will be removed from the device, as well as from the Outlook service, but no other data is wiped from the device.
 The "Account Only Remote Wipe Device" command is therefore redundant and is not supported by Outlook for iOS or Android.
 >
 > However, if a native iOS or Android mail app is connected to Exchange and receives a "Wipe Data" command from Exchange ActiveSync, all data on the device will be wiped.
 >
-> If a native iOS or Android mail app is connected to Exchange and receives an "Account Only Remote Wipe Device" command from Exchange ActiveSync, only the native mail app's Exchange ActiveSync mail and account data are wiped.
+> If a native iOS or Android mail app is connected to Exchange and receives an "Account Only Remote Wipe Device" command from Exchange ActiveSync, only the native mail app's Exchange ActiveSync mail, calendar, and account data are wiped.
 >
 > These commands are designed to destroy data.
 Exercise caution when using them.

 > [!NOTE]
 > If you are using Intune, you should be using Intune to trigger data removal, not Exchange.
 Depending on the scenario, it could be accomplished via [App Protection Policy selective wipe](https://docs.microsoft.com/intune/apps-selective-wipe), or [Device enrollment retire/wipe commands](https://docs.microsoft.com/intune/devices-wipe).
+S
 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).